solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 See each step explained in details below.

-### 1. Gossip last vote before the restart and ancestors on that fork
+### 1. "silent repair phase": Gossip last vote before the restart and ancestors on that fork

 The main goal of this step is to propagate the last `n` ancestors of the last voted fork to all others in restart.